blazair/spacerobotics/assignments/assignment_1/lawny_ws/README.md

 4. Distance to next waypoint
 5. Completion percentage

-The [controller.py]() has exhaustive comments on how these messages are calculated.
+The [controller.py](https://github.com/blazair/spacerobotics/blob/main/assignments/assignment_1/lawny_ws/src/control/scripts/controller.py) has comments on how these messages are calculated.

 ## Conclusion
 These are the following conclusions made from undertaking this assignment